pbersiczuehlke/azure-petstore/workshop/01_run_locally/README.md

 ## Acceptance Criteria:
 1. Images are built
-2. Petshop is running on your local machine
+2. Petstore is running on your local machine